 - Hydration.
 Believe itor not, you’ll still be sweating through freezing temps.
 Fill an insulated water bottle with warm (not hot) tea, and add a little honey to sweeten your ride.

 - Misery Loves Company.
 Ride with a friend.
 That waning motivation to get out and ride can be kickstarted with the promise of suffering together (or fear of swift retribution if you ditch your buddy).

-Next, we’ll dive into caring for your ebike as you roll through the winter miles.
+The final stop in our Winter Riding Series focuses on maintaining for your ebike as you roll through the winter miles.
 If you missed our initial post on General Cold Weather Riding Expectations, you can find it here.